Berber Latin alphabets: Controversy

-There has been a long and fierce debate on whether to use the Latin, Tifinagh, or Arabic alphabets for Berber in Algeria and Morocco, between Berber activists and anti-Berber establishments, mainly those with an Arab-Islamic orientation.
+There has been a long and fierce debate on whether to use the Latin, Tifinagh, or Arabic script for Berber in Algeria and Morocco, between Berber activists and anti-Berber establishments, mainly those with an Arab-Islamic orientation.
 Berber activists overwhelmingly favor the use of the Latin alphabet in order to ensure a quick development and proliferation of the Berber language (Tamazight) in schools, in public institutions, and on the internet.
 A small number of them prefer the Neo-Tifinagh alphabet.
 The states of Morocco and Algeria usually distance themselves from Latin-based Berber writing, fearing that it would strengthen the position of Berber against Arabic and French, and thus leading to a stronger Berber political activism.
 The Arab-Islamic establishments and political parties often reject the Latin alphabet as a Berber alphabet for the same reasons, and they usually brand it as a tool to westernize and Christianize Berbers.

 In 2003, Mohammed VI of Morocco approved the Royal Institute of the Amazigh Culture (IRCAM) Berber Institute's decision of using Neo-Tifinagh as the sole official alphabet for the Berber language in Morocco.
 The IRCAM's decision was met with much disapproval among independent Berber activists and they saw it as a way of neutralizing Berber and preventing it from quick flourishing and development.

-Southern-Berber Latin alphabet (Tuareg)
+Southern-Berber Latin alphabets (Tuareg)

 The Southern-Berber (Tuareg) Latin alphabet is made of 36 letters.
 They are mostly Latin letters with one IPA character and one Greek letter incorporated.

 The vowel O is used in the Latin alphabet of Southern Berber (Tuareg), but is also used in some (but not all) Northern Berber languages.
 The vowel "O" in Tuareg words mostly corresponds to "U" in Northern Berber words.